Medical Policy: 10.01.15

 Conditions associated with an inborn error of metabolism interfere with the metabolism of specific nutrients.
 Examples of an inherited metabolic disorder (inborn errors of metabolism) include, but are not limited to:

-The purchase of food and formula that is modified for special diets is not considered a medical food.
+The purchase of food and formula that is modified for special diets is not considered a medical food available for coverage.
 This includes low protein/low phe groceries and over the counter formula.
 The coverage of over the counter foods are not considered a covered benefit.

 Medical foods for conditions other than permanent inborne errors of metabolism, including but not limited to the following products and conditions, are not considered a covered benefit: